pearcej/complex/_sources/AgentBasedModels/Sugarscape.rst

 .. figure:: Figures/figure_10.3.png
     :align: center
-    :alt: "Figure 10.3: Replication of the original Sugarscape model: initial configuration (left), after 2 steps (middle) and after 100 steps (right)."
+    :alt: "Figure 11.3: Replication of the original Sugarscape model: initial configuration (left), after 2 steps (middle) and after 100 steps (right)."

-    Figure 10.3: Replication of the original Sugarscape model: initial configuration (left), after 2 steps (middle) and after 100 steps (right).
+    Figure 11.3: Replication of the original Sugarscape model: initial configuration (left), after 2 steps (middle) and after 100 steps (right).

-:ref:`Figure 10.3 <rep_sugar>` (left) shows the initial configuration, with the darker areas indicating cells with higher capacity, and small dots representing the agents.
+:ref:`Figure 11.3 <ABM_FIG_3>` (left) shows the initial configuration, with the darker areas indicating cells with higher capacity, and small dots representing the agents.

 Initially there are 400 agents placed at random locations.
 Each agent has three randomly-chosen attributes: